Dastardi/CS3500/README.md

 # CS3500 Reversi

 ### OVERVIEW
-This is a codebase for playing a game of Reversi (or Othello) on a hexagonal board rather than the traditional square.
+This is a codebase for playing a game of Reversi (or Othello) on a square board.
 The code is designed to support both human vs human and human vs computer play.

 It is built to be playable both in textual form in the terminal and through clicking via a GUI.